-Greetings, drinkers.
-As you know, August 8, 1918 was when the Battle of Amiens began the Hundred Days Offensive that ultimately led to the surrender of Germany and the end of the First World War.
+August 8, 1918 was the day the Battle of Amiens began the Hundred Days Offensive that ultimately led to the surrender of Germany and the end of the First World War.
 August 8 was a good day for the Allies, and we’re sure they could have used a drink.
 So today we’ll mix up the French 75.

 There was a lot going on at the time.
-Around March 21 the German Army had launched an operation to drive back the Allies along the Western Front, and after signing the Treaty of Brest-Litovsk with Russia they were able to transfer hundreds of thousands of troops to the Western Front.
+The German Army had launched an operation to drive the Allies back along the Western Front.
+After signing the Treaty of Brest-Litovsk with Russia they transferred hundreds of thousands of troops to the Western Front.
 This gave them a manpower advantage, but it turned out to be temporary.

 It was also one of the first major battles that involved a coordinated, surprise attack by infantry, artillery, tanks and aircraft.
 We’re going to focus on artillery today because, well, that’ll get us to our Drink of the Day.

-Turn back the clock to 1898 and we have the creation of the French 75mm field gun, a quick-firing field artillery weapon.
-It was officially known as Materiél de 75mm Mie 1897, but was commonly known as the French 75, the 75 and Soixante-Quinze (that’s the number 75, if like your correspondent your knowledge of French is limited to Chevrolet Coupé).
-It’s widely regarded as the first modern artillery piece, and being the first to include a recoil mechanism it didn’t need to be re-aimed each time and could belt out a lot of rounds.
+The French 75mm field gun, a quick-firing field artillery weapon, was created in 1896.
+It was officially known as Materiél de 75mm Mie 1897, but was commonly known as the French 75, the 75 and Soixante-Quinze.
+It’s widely regarded as the first modern artillery piece.
+And being the first to include a recoil mechanism it didn’t need to be re-aimed each time and could belt out a lot of rounds.
 At the opening of WWI the French had about 4,000 of them.
 By the end about 12,000 had been produced.
 Pretty formidable.

 Cocktails are often named after current cultural or news items, and knowledge of the 75 as a weapon was ubiquitous.
 Hence, over the years between about 1915 and 1930 a variety of versions appeared in print.
 The only thing they all had in common was gin.